 Avoid the Crowd: The #28 tram gets very full.
 Instead, try the #15 tram if you are heading west to Belém.

 Watch for Traffic: Taxis are fast.
-However, the old streets are narrow, so walking is often just as quick and sometimes easier.
+Since the old streets are narrow, walking can be just as quick and sometimes it’s easier.

 Highlights Within Walking Distance

-If you are docking at the Santa Apolónia or Jardim do Tabaco terminals, these iconic sights are just a short 10 to 20-minute walk away.
-As a result, you can explore some of the city’s most historic areas without needing transport.
+If you dock at the Santa Apolónia or Jardim do Tabaco terminals, these iconic sights are only a short 10 to 20 minute walk away.
+This makes it easy to explore some of the city’s most historic areas without needing transport.

 Alfama District

-Wander the cobblestone alleys of Lisbon’s oldest neighborhood.
-It is famous for its Fado clubs, historic charm, and steep views.
-In fact, this area offers one of the most authentic experiences in the city.
+Wander through the cobblestone alleys of the city’s oldest neighborhood, which is known for its Fado clubs, historic charm, and steep views.
+The area also offers one of the most authentic experiences in the city.

 Praça do Comércio

-One of Europe’s largest squares, featuring the grand Arco da Rua Augusta, which acts as a gateway to the city’s main shopping district.
+One of Europe’s largest squares, this waterfront area features the grand Arco da Rua Augusta, which leads into the city’s main shopping district.

 Castelo de São Jorge